 Drooping Corn Ears Across Nebraska

-Across Nebraska, our crops continue to mature as we rapidly move towards harvest 2020, however, when scouting you may start to see more ears that have prematurely drooped.
+Across Nebraska, when scouting you may start to see more ears that have prematurely drooped.
 In corn, ears typically remain upright until after they have reached black layer (R6).
-Once corn reaches physiologic maturity, the shank that supports the ear begins to deteriorate causing the ear to droop.
+Once corn reaches physiological maturity, the shank that supports the ear begins to deteriorate causing the ear to droop.
 However, many of our acres currently range in development from dough (R4) to dent (R5), with some fields just entering black layer (R6).

 What is causing this phenomenon in our corn?
 And what does this mean for yield in those fields affected?